thevuong/next15-filterlist/STEPS.md

 ## Review lighthouse scores

 - Open pre-run lighthouse tab.
+Of course, these scores impact our SEO.
 - Show impact of each by hovering circle.
 - FCP: Bad since we are showing nothing until everything.
 Check the logs for the true value.
 Fix mistakenly good scores.
 - LCP: Bad, out LCP is shown together with everything else.
 Check the logs for the true value.
 Fix mistakenly good scores.
 - TBT: 0 since no JS, responsive page, no uncanny valley since default elements.
 - CLS: 0 since everything is painted at once.
 - Speed index bad since it measures incrementally how much content is shown, but we have nothing until everything is shown.
-- Overall metrics terrible.
+- Overall metrics are bad but actually not the worst because we have no js to worsen TBT and no moving elements to worsen CLS.
-- App feels terrible on initial load because we are waiting for everything to render on the server and only getting the default browser spinner.
+- However the app feels terrible on initial load because we are waiting for everything to render on the server and only getting the default browser spinner.

 ## Go through the code